-Smart Bidding refers to bid strategies that use machine learning to optimize for conversions or conversion value in each and every auction—a feature known as “auction-time bidding".
+Smart Bidding refers to bid strategies that use Google AI to optimize for conversions or conversion value in each and every auction—a feature known as “auction-time bidding".
 Target CPA, Target ROAS, Maximize conversions, and Maximize conversion value are all Smart Bidding strategies.